Translation Studies PhD

 Join our community and undertake a specialised research project under the guidance of experienced and well-published supervisors - you can opt to produce an independent thesis, or an extended scholarly translation with commentary.

-Our expertise covers a wide range of research areas and many languages.
+Our expertise covers a wide range of interdisciplinary and international research areas and many languages.
+We encourage PhD scholars to investigate translation’s intersections with intellectual, material and political perspectives in global contexts.

 We have particular strengths in: